espressif/esp-iot-bridge/components/iot_bridge/User_Guide.md

 ### 1.1 Wi-Fi Router

 ESP-IoT-Bridge device can connect to the network by connecting to the router via Wi-Fi or by plugging the Ethernet cable into the LAN port of the router.
-Then other smart devices can connect to the SoftAP hotspot from the ESP-IoT-Bridge to access the Internet.
+Then other smart devices or PC can connect to the SoftAP hotspot or LAN interface from the ESP-IoT-Bridge to access the Internet.

 - By enabling ``BRIDGE_SOFTAP_SSID_END_WITH_THE_MAC`` in menuconfig (``Bridge Configuration`` > ``SoftAP Config``), users can add MAC information at the end of SoftAP SSID.